brucemuller/HierarchicalLosses/README.md

 We would like to thank Meet Shah (https://github.com/meetshah1995/pytorch-semseg) and the contributors there for the great semantic segmentation code base with data loading, model and metric support.

+### Reference

+Muller, B.R., Smith, W.A.P., 2020.
+A Hierarchical Loss for Semantic Segmentation.
+In Proceedings of the 15th International Joint Conference on Computer Vision, Imaging and Computer Graphics Theory and Applications VISAPP 2020.
+SCITEPRESS.

 Please feel free to get in touch if your are interested in our research! (brm512@york.ac.uk)